 Notice that we do not used specially lined handwriting paper.
 There is no need for any workbooks, special handwriting paper, or special writing instruments.
 There are no worksheets of any kind.
 There are no hidden overhead costs, yet the undeniably excellent outcomes speak for themselves.
-There is no need for computers or sophisticated software.
-See the last page of this document for proper handwriting paper.

-Alphabet fluency transfers naturally to typing when the latter is taught correctly with direct instruction.
+Alphabet fluency transfers naturally from fluent handwriting to fluent typing.
 I highly recommend Diana Hanbury King's Keyboarding Skills, which teaches touch-typing in ABC order, just like my Shortcut to Manuscript.
 They are a perfect complement.
-My Shortcut to Cursive has proven highly effective for teaching cursive from kindergarten through adult.
+My Shortcut to Cursive has proven highly effective for teaching cursive to students from kindergarten through adult.
 It is the perfect follow-up to Shortcut to Manuscript.
+Dance Mat Typing is an excellent free Online program for teaching touch typing to students of all ages.